/skills/fuz-stack

 See ./references/css-patterns for setup, variables, composites, modifiers, extraction, and dynamic theming.

-Class naming: fuz_css tokens use snake_case (p_md, gap_lg).
-Component-local classes use kebab-case (site-header, nav-links).
+Class naming: fuz_css tokens use snake_case (p_md, gap_lg); component-local classes use kebab-case (site-header) — the target convention, adopted in zzz and fuz_ui.

 Dependency Injection